tatumio/docs-guides/v1.0/RPC Nodes/rpc-evm/rpc-horizen-eon/eth_sendrawtransaction.md

 ### Overview

-The `eth_sendRawTransaction` RPC method is used to send a signed and serialized Haqq transaction to the network.
+The `eth_sendRawTransaction` RPC method is used to send a signed and serialized transaction to the network.
 This method is particularly useful when you want to have full control over the signing process, e.g., when using hardware wallets, cold storage, or custom signing libraries.
-It can be utilized in various use cases, such as transferring ISLM, interacting with smart contracts, or deploying new contracts.
+It can be utilized in various use cases, such as transferring, interacting with smart contracts, or deploying new contracts.

 ### Parameters